Reviews You Can Rely On

 Impact Test

-This option received an impact test score of 5.3, though it did pass the requisite standards set by the CPSC, making this still a worthy option if you're looking for a light and modest profile helmet.
+After conducting impact tests in a lab, this helmet got a middle-of-the-road score.
+It passed the requisite standards set by the CPSC, making it still a worthy option if you're looking for a light and modest profile helmet.

 giro radix mips - the impact testing left every helmet visibly damaged, but the data...